ethereum-optimism/community-hub/src/docs/how-optimism-works/README.md

 See the above section regarding [block storage](#block-storage) for more information about how blocks are stored within this contract.

 Optimism nodes are made up of two primary components, the Ethereum data indexer and the Optimism client software.
-The Ethereum data indexer, also called the ["data transport layer"](https://github.com/ethereum-optimism/optimism/tree/develop/packages/data-transport-layer) (or DTL), pieces together the Optimism blockchain from blocks published to the `CanonicalTransactionChain` contract.
+The Ethereum data indexer, also called the ["data transport layer"](https://github.com/ethereum-optimism/optimism/tree/develop/packages/data-transport-layer) (or DTL), reconstructs the Optimism blockchain from blocks published to the `CanonicalTransactionChain` contract.
 The DTL searches for events emitted by the `CanonicalTransactionChain` that signal that new Optimism blocks have been published.
 It then inspects the transactions that emitted these events to reconstruct the published blocks in the [standard Ethereum block format](https://ethereum.org/en/developers/docs/blocks/#block-anatomy).